 Initially, a systematic review and meta-analysis of technology-enhanced interventions targeting SB reduction was conducted.
-Results from this indicated that it may be possible to intervene and reduce occupational SB by approximately 40 minutes per day using technology-enhanced interventions.
-This work was followed by a focus group study exploring the views of office workers, their managers and company board members on barriers, facilitators and strategies to reduce SB at work.
-Qualitative analysis revealed that technology was generally seen to be a useful tool, with particular valuable in providing prompts and as a platform to allow behavioural selfmonitoring via smartphone apps.
+24 Results from this indicated that it may be possible to intervene and reduce occupational SB by approximately 40 minutes per day using technology enhanced interventions.
+This work was followed by a focus group study exploring the views of office workers, their managers and company board members on barriers, facilitators and strategies to reduce SB at work.30 Qualitative analysis revealed that technology was generally seen to be a useful tool; particularly valuable in providing prompts and as a platform to allow behavioural self-monitoring via smartphone apps.
 These results informed the subsequent phases of the process as detailed in Table 1.

-The behaviour change wheel (BCW) and the Behaviour Change Technique Taxonomy (BCTTv1) were used to guide the development process and to form a basis for selecting the intervention components.
-The BCW provides a structured, theoretical framework for designing behaviour change interventions and strategies.
-The model has been successfully applied as a framework to develop DBCIs.
-The BCTTv1 is an extensive hierarchically organised taxonomy of 93 distinct behaviour change techniques (BCT) which is linked to the BCW, but it gives more specific description of the intervention options in the BCW and provides a way of characterising the content of behaviour change interventions at a finer-grain level than the BCW does.
-This approach was chosen to promote a systematic and comprehensive analysis of the available options using behaviour change theory and the available evidence.
-The key benefit of using this framework was to allow the designers to be comprehensive in considering all options, to intervene and then to select systematically those that were most promising for the context.

-Phase 1 outcomes.
-Prolonged occupational SB was established as the problem to be addressed due to the negative health consequences associated with prolonged sitting.
-Reducing total time spent in SB at work was therefore established as the primary target behaviour of the intervention, achieved through reductions in time spent sitting, number of prolonged sitting bouts, increases in interruptions to sitting and transitions from sitting to standing.
+The Behaviour Change Wheel (BCW) 49 and The Behaviour Change Technique Taxonomy (BCTTv1) 50 were used to guide the development process and form a basis for selecting the intervention components.
+The BCW provides a structured, theoretical framework for designing behaviour change interventions and strategies 52.
+The model has been successfully applied as a framework to develop DBCIs. ^{53, 54} The BCTTv1 is an extensive hierarchically organised taxonomy of 93 distinct behaviour change techniques (BCT) which is linked to the BCW, but gives more specific description of the intervention options in the BCW and provides a way of characterising the content of behaviour change interventions at a finer grain level than in the BCW. ^{26, 51} This approach was chosen to promote a systematic and comprehensive analysis of the available options using behaviour change theory and the available evidence.
+51 The key benefit of using this framework was to allow the designers to be comprehensive in considering all options, to intervene, and then to systematically select those that are most promising for the context.
+52 sitting. ^{8, 10} Reducing total time spent in SB at work was therefore established as the primary target behaviour of the intervention, achieved through reductions in time spent sitting, number of prolonged sitting bouts, increases in interruptions to sitting and transitions from sitting to standing.
 Individual desk-based office workers were identified as the target population.